hello-im-kvy/Processor-Architecture-and-Optimization-Assignment/README.md

 - 16 lddw and 16 stdw.

-- After unrolling the loop 64 values in 1 iterations is stored.
+- After unrolling the loop 64 values is stored in single iteration.

-- So it's taking 2 iterations to store 128 values.
+- So total iterations = 2; to store 128 values.

 - In total it's taking total of 81 clock cycles for storing 128 values in 2 iterations